-The control panel provides two Style Z (Class A) or Style Y (Class B) Notification Appliance Circuits, which are supervised and power-limited.
+The control panel provides two Notification Appliance Circuits (Style Y).
 Each circuit is capable of 1.5 amps of current.
-Total current drawn from both NACs and both Releasing Circuits (see "Releasing Circuits" on page 23) cannot exceed 2.25 amps.
+Total current drawn from all four circuits cannot exceed 2.25 amps.
+NACs are supervised and power-limited.

 Note: Refer to the Device Compatibility Document for suitable devices.